 2. Clarify the responsibility of nursing home providers to provide AT for mobility and communication

 3. Provide resources and tools to improve access to and acquisition of AT for NH residents

 Finding funding for assistive technology (AT) devices and services can be challenging.
 You may not be eligible for a program because of age, income or type of disability; or the device you need or want may not be covered by the program for which you DO qualify.
 You may need to find assistance from several programs, and put those resources together in order to come up with the funding for the AT you need.
 PIAT's Information and Assistance may be able to help you find funding resources for the assistive technology you need.

 Pennsylvania's Initiative on Assistive Technology (PIAT) provides information and assistance to individuals with disabilities and their families who are searching for funding for assistive technology they need and cannot afford.
 PIAT can help you work through the maze of health insurances, public programs including "waivers," reuse programs, cash loan programs, and non-governmental funding sources to determine which ones might help.
-When needed, the AT Funding Coordinator can help make inquiries, complete applications, write letters of need or provide examples of "good" letters of medical necessity, and refer individuals for assistance through the appeals process.

 Information and assistance is provided by telephone or email through PIAT's central office.
 For individuals who live outside of southeastern Pennsylvania, your Assistive Technology Resource Center (ATRC) may help you find additional information regarding local resources for assistive technology.

 For more information regarding funding for assistive technology, as well as general information about assistive technology devices and services, contact PIAT's Information and Assistance office at ATinfo@temple.edu, 800-204-7428 (voice), or 866-268-0579 (TTY), contact

 TTY: 866-268-0579, in state